open-telemetry/oteps/text/profiles/0239-profiles-data-model.md

 // A ProfileContainer represents a single profile.
 It wraps pprof profile with OpenTelemetry specific metadata. message ProfileContainer {
-  // A unique identifier for a profile.
+  // A globally unique identifier for a profile.
 The ID is a 16-byte array.
 An ID with
   // all zeroes is considered invalid.
   //
   // This field is required.